draiimon/Week4Project/README.md

 ## AWS Integration

-This application integrates with AWS DynamoDB for user authentication and data storage.
-If AWS credentials are not provided, the application will automatically fall back to using the local PostgreSQL database.
+This application is fully integrated with AWS services for authentication, data storage, deployment, and monitoring.
+The application is designed to work seamlessly with AWS infrastructure.

+### AWS Services Used

+1. **AWS DynamoDB**
+   - NoSQL database for user data and authentication information
+   - Provides high availability and scalability
+   - Used table schema:
+     ```
+     Table Name: OakTreeUsers
+     Primary Key: username (String)
+     Additional Attributes:
+       - password (String, hashed)
+       - email (String)
+       - createdAt (String)
+     ```

+2. **AWS Cognito**
+   - User authentication and identity management
+   - Securely handles user registration and login
+   - Integrates with IAM for access control

+3. **AWS IAM**
+   - Manages secure access to AWS services and resources
+   - Provides fine-grained permissions for application components
+   - Required policies for DynamoDB and Cognito access

+4. **AWS CodePipeline & CodeDeploy**
+   - Automates build, test, and deployment processes
+   - Integrates with GitHub Actions for continuous deployment
+   - Provides logging and rollback capabilities

-### Setting Up AWS DynamoDB
+### Setting Up AWS Resources

+1. **Configure IAM Permissions**
+   - Create an IAM user with permissions for DynamoDB and Cognito
+   - Generate access keys for application use

+2. **Set Up DynamoDB**
-1. Create a DynamoDB table named `OakTreeUsers` with primary key `username` (String)
+   - Create a table named `OakTreeUsers` with primary key `username` (String)
-2. Configure your AWS credentials in the `.env` file
-3. The application will automatically connect to DynamoDB when available
+   - Configure read/write capacity units as needed

+3. **Configure Cognito**
+   - Create a User Pool for identity management
+   - Set up App Client for application integration
+   - Configure user attributes and password policies

+4. **Environment Configuration**
+   - Set the required environment variables in your deployment environment:
+     ```
+     AWS_ACCESS_KEY_ID=your_access_key
+     AWS_SECRET_ACCESS_KEY=your_secret_key
+     AWS_REGION=your_region
+     AWS_COGNITO_USER_POOL_ID=your_user_pool_id
+     AWS_COGNITO_CLIENT_ID=your_client_id
+     ```

 ## Project Structure